Leptogenesis in a Left-Right Symmetric Model with double seesaw: Model framework and motivation

 Because of left-right symmetry in our framework, the gauge sector comprises extra gauge bosons, $W_R^{\pm}$ and $Z'$.
 In Ref. \cite{Patra:2023ltl}, gauge boson mass mixing is discussed as per its relevance to neutrinoless double beta decay.
 In this subsection, we briefly discuss the mass bounds on $W_R^{\pm}$ and $Z'$ gauge bosons from our model framework.
 The masses of these extra gauge bosons are given as:

 Here $v_R$ is the VEV acquired by neutral component of Higgs doublet $H_R$, $<H^0_R>\equiv v_R$ and $g_L=g_R\approx0.632$.
 Through Eq. (\ref{LRDSM}), we have:

 Hence,

 where $Y_{RS}$ is the Yukawa coupling.
-From Table \ref{ordermag}, row one, we have an order of magnitude for $M_{RS}(=10^{14}\text{ GeV})$. $Y_{RS}$ vary in the range: $0<Y_{RS}<1$, so that we get an order of magnitude for $v_R>(10^{14}\text{ GeV})$.
-Plugging these values in Eq. (\ref{massWR}) and (\ref{massZ'}), we have lower bounds for the masses of extra heavy bosons as:
+As $m_N$ is dependent on $M_{RS}$ (refer to Eq.~(\ref{MajMasses})), we assume $M_{RS}(=10^{14}\text{ GeV})$ to ensure that $m_N$ remains within the thermal unflavored regime, as indicated in Table \ref{ordermag}, row one. $Y_{RS}$ can take value in the range: $0<Y_{RS}<1$, which when plugged (for $Y_{RS}\sim 1$) in Eq. (\ref{YRS}) may provide an approximate minimum value for $v_R(\approx10^{14}\text{ GeV})$.
+By putting this minimum value of $v_R$ in Eq. (\ref{massWR}) and (\ref{massZ'}), we obtain lower bounds for the masses of extra heavy bosons as:

 The values are consistent with the current experimental bounds \cite{ATLAS:2018dcj,ATLAS:2019isd,CMS:2018agk,Li:2020wxi,Dekens:2021bro}.